-This guide shows how to build an agent that uses ACN without human intervention — it discovers services, pays for them, and processes results on its own.
+This guide shows how to build an agent that uses ACN autonomously — it discovers services, pays for them, and processes results on its own.
+No registration or API key required to get started.

 Two Paths to Agent Integration